Philipp66904/OrganizationDataManagement/README.md

 ## How to contribute
 Any contribution is welcome!

-If you have something in mind and are **able to do it yourself**, just create your own branch and open a PullRequest in the end.
+If you have something in mind and are **able to do it yourself**, just create your own branch and open a Pull Request in the end.
 You can take a look at the documentation found in the Github Wiki to assist you with your idea.

 **Otherwise**, you can always **create an issue**.